 - Primrose Schools did not use any reports that were incomplete or for which the information was presented in a manner that prohibited it from applying the information to one of the categories below.
-The data also does not include franchisees that failed to submit complete financial reports when Primrose Schools prepared this information.
+The data also does not include franchisees that failed to submit complete financial reports when this information was prepared.

 - Primrose Schools considers franchised Facilities with a capacity of less than 145 children to be “Smaller Facilities” and franchised Facilities with a capacity of between 145 and 296 children to be “Larger Facilities.”

-- At the end of Primrose Schools’ 2018 fiscal year, there were 334 franchised Facilities (including 13 Smaller Facilities, 320 Larger Facilities, and 1 Excluded Facility) that had been in operation throughout the entire Summary Period.
+- At the end of the fiscal year ending December 31, 2019, there were 366 franchised Facilities (including 13 Smaller Facilities, 350 Larger Facilities, and 3 Excluded Facilities) that had been in operation throughout the entire Summary Period.

-- The three tables directly below set forth the historical average annual revenues during the period between January 1, 2018 and December 31, 2018 achieved only by franchised Facilities that were open and operating throughout the entire Summary Period, excluding the Excluded Facility.
+- The three tables directly below set forth the historical average annual revenues during the period between January 1, 2019 and December 31, 2019 achieved only by franchised Facilities that were open and operating throughout the entire Summary Period, excluding the Excluded Facilities.